Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 Wakeup timers aren’t supported on portable computers.
 This behavior prevents scenarios where they might wake when they’re on limited battery power.

-• If you want to configure a custom power plan for business hours, select Customized Peak (ConfigMgr) from the Peak plan list, and then select Edit.
+• If you want to configure a custom power plan for business hours, select Customized Peak (ConfigMgr) from the Peak plan list and then choose Edit.

 In Customized Peak (ConfigMgr) power plan properties, configure the following settings: